Jaxonwht/voogasalad/README.md

 * User has a social center where he or she can see all the games he or she has created.

-* User can create games on detachable tabs.
+* Convenient features; Batch mode and detachable tabs.

 * User can save and load the game graphically on the authoring engine; Groovy and Phase nodes are also saved and loaded.

 ## Impression

 * **Vincent Liu :** VoogaSalad is more challenging compared to the previous 3 projects, Breakout, Cell Society and SLogo.
 I learnt how to work with a team by using interfaces and I truly feel I can work better in a team setting in the future.